-- •Net Assets with Donor Restrictions Net assets that are subject to donor-imposed restrictions (donors include other types of contributors, including makers of certain grants). - •Net Assets without Donor Restrictions The part of net assets that is no subject to donor-imposed restrictions (donors include other types of contributors, including makers of certain grants).
-There were no net assets with donor restrictions reported in June 30, 2018 and 2017.
+•Net Assets with Donor Restrictions - Net assets that are subject to donor-imposed restrictions (donors include other types of contributors, including makers of certain grants).
+There were no net assets with donor restrictions reported in June 30, 2019 and 2018.

+•Net Assets without Donor Restrictions - The part of net assets that is not subject to donor-imposed restrictions (donors include other types of contributors, including makers of certain grants).